freakent/dbus-mqtt-devices/README.md

 The design of VenusOS MQTT api (either flashmq-mqtt or dbus-mqtt) requires the client device to publish separate MQTT messages for each data value to be published on the DBUS.
 In many cases this can require a lot of extra boiler plate code to format each data value payload and publish each individual value to the appropriate "W" topic.
 The goal of this driver is to simplify use of the
-DBUS MQTT api especially for edge sensing client devices.
+DBUS MQTT api, especially for edge sensing client devices.
 Reducing the amount of boiler plate code running on the client device will help simplify device code and simplify development.
+Use of the dbus-mqtt-devices proxy will help simplify client side code.

 **The use of the Proxy is entirely optional, the client device can continue to use the driver for dbus registration and publish values to the "W" topics without using the proxy.**